aleemulhaq/theScore-automation/README.md

 - If you want to run tests on a specific hardware device, please make sure it is the only hardware Android device plugged in to the computer.

 #### Android Emulators
 - Only support **Pixel_6_API_33** specifically at the moment.
-This is done on purpose so we always have an emulator back up option that boots up.
+This is done on purpose so that we always have an emulator back up option that boots up.
 - Please have the **Pixel_6_API_33** virtual device downloaded through Android sdk tools or Android studio device manager
 #### Note about connected devices:
 - The only virtual device that will run the tests is **Pixel_6_API_33** and exactly with that AVD name